T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Every QFQ Form contains 'honeypot'-HTML input elements (HTML: hidden & readonly).
 Which of them to use is configured in `configuration`_ (default:   'username', 'password' and 'email').
 On every start of QFQ (form, report, save, ...), these variables are tested if they are non-empty.
-In such a case a probably malicous bot has send the request and the request will not be processed.
+In such a case a probably malicious bot has send the request and the request will not be processed.

 If any of the default configured variable names are needed (which will never be the case for QFQ), an explicit variable name